 I am a philosopher working in philosophy of physics, philosophy of science, and metaphysics.

-Most of my research deals with issues concerning the nature of space and time and the foundations of theories like the general theory of relativity.
+Most of my research deals with issues concerning the nature of space and time and the foundations of the general theory of relativity.
 Beyond that, I am interested in a broad range of topics in general philosophy of science, including confirmation, laws, and explanation, the science and ethics of climate change, and the role of science with regard to public policy.

-Since 2014, I have been lecturer in the philosophy department at Dartmouth College in Hanover, NH.
+Since 2014, I have been a lecturer in the philosophy department at Dartmouth College in Hanover, NH.
 I earned my Ph.D. at the University of Massachusetts in Amherst, MA.